JackieLee23/ML-Code-Userguide/README.md

     - Neural net evaluation: Provides template for evaluating neural net on test set

 The problem demonstrated in this userguide is: given input DOS, predict the corresponding t', t'' , and J. This userguide can be applied to other datasets by simply copying the userguide folder, replacing the names in the problem-definition.txt file, and retraining the ML models.

+Used in: Lee, Jackson, Matthew R. Carbone, and Weiguo Yin.
+"Machine learning the spectral function of a hole in a quantum antiferromagnet."
+Physical Review B 107.20 (2023): 205132.